TinnyTin/stealth-game/Submissions/Final/Tiny Brain_Kleptocrat_readme.md

 ## Team: Tiny Brain
 ## Game: Kleptocrat

-## Start Scene
+## Starting Scene File
-### Global Scene ###
-The game will not be visible in the editor with just GlobalScene loaded.
-MainMenu and Level1 will be loaded additively at runtime.
+The game requires additive scene loading to work correctly, however you can load up just `Level1_Re` and the game will be playable, albeit with some sounds missing and only the 'Exit Game' option in the menus functional.

+To get the full game experience you need to have `Global Scene` loaded in the hierachy view in Unity.
+By default `Global Scene\Managers\Scene Controller` should have the `MainMenu` scene as the only element in the scene playlist.
+This setup will allow the game to function correctly from start to finish with all functionality present.

 ## How to Play
-The game can be played with a keyboard or mouse.
+The game can be played with a keyboard and mouse.
+Joypad support has been deprecated since the alpha.

 ### Keyboard/Mouse Controls
 * W,A,S,D to move the player
-* Space to crouch
+* C to crouch
+* Shift to sprint
 * Left click to pick up stealable item
-* Mouse move to rotate camera around player up axis
+* Mouse move to rotate camera to look around the player

-### Joypad Controls
-Tested with Xbox One controller
-* Left stick to move player
-  * Player movement speed is determined by stick angle
-* Y to crouch
-* A to pick up stealable item
-* Right stick to rotate camera around player up axis

 ### Gameplay Loop
-At the beginning of the level the camera will be focused on the extraction point.
-It will then do a flythrough of the level to show the player the location of the item they need to collect.
+At the beginning of the level the camera will do a short pan to show the player the location of the item they need to steal.
 The player must sneak through the level, collect the item and then proceed to the extraction point.

 But be careful, there are AI guards patrolling the area.
 They will become suspicious if they see you in a secure area, and will chase you if they identify you as a threat.
 To make matters worse, the feckless citizens have left their trash scattered around the town and the corporate tycoons have fired all the street cleaners.
 Kicking the detritus that litters the area can draw attention to your position, so tread carefully.
+You can use your abilities to hide behind objects, sprint away from guards and even hide in trees and grassy areas.

 If you are caught by the guards it's game over for you.
 Keep trying until you've successfully absconded with that shiny new gramophone that your lady wife wants so badly.
 No doubt you'll be tasked with stealing records for it in the near future, that new Jiles Gravis album is hot property.